na-na-hi/renget/archive/miniproxy.md

 - I don't have a tripcode
 - I will check the emails and answer every single one of them.
-- You can donate api keys for access to the proxy.
+- You can donate api keys and sources for access to the proxy.
 - The proxy will only use organization keys.
 - Miniproxy is not logged and will never be.
-- ~~I do take monetary donations.
-The money is used for the proxy. ~~
-- I am no longer accepting monetary donations because they caused too much drama. please don't ask about it.
+- I am not accepting monetary donations because they caused too much drama.

 !!! info info and news (06/02/2024)
     gemini ultra is not released yet.
 I can't add that to the proxy...